You are currently viewing 3b. Breathing Techniques for Fear and Anxiety | Calm Your Breath

 However small, those moments of realisation matter.
 And they’re exactly what today’s techniques are here to build on.

-Breathing Techniques For Fear & Anxiety
+Breathing Techniques For Fear and Anxiety

 There’s no one-size-fits-all when it comes to calming the breath.
 In my world, while many things connect us, we’re all wonderfully unique.
-What works for me might not always work for you — and vice versa.
+What works for me might not always work for you and vice versa.
 That said, the first three techniques we’re about to explore do target specific breathing patterns, but that doesn’t mean you can’t mix and match.

 Start where you are.
-There’s no ‘perfect’ way to breathe — only the way that feels most comfortable to you in any given moment.
+There’s no ‘perfect’ way to breathe, only the way that feels most comfortable to you in any given moment.
 Some techniques may feel a bit odd at first (which is perfectly normal!), but with a little practice, they can become your trusted breathing tools.

-And for my fellow shy souls (you know who you are), it’s absolutely okay if trying new techniques feels a little daunting at first.
-There’s no pressure here.
+And for my fellow shy souls (you know who you are), it’s absolutely okay if trying new techniques feels a little daunting at first, there’s no pressure here.

 Most importantly, follow your own guide and avoid forcing something just because someone else says it should work.
-Honestly, I’ll say it — the health and wellness world can sometimes make us feel a little pressured to do things just because they’re the ‘done thing.’
-But in reality, we’re all allowed to follow our own paths — and so we should.
+Honestly, I’ll say it, the health and wellness world can sometimes make us feel a little pressured to do things just because they’re the ‘done thing.’
+But in reality, we’re all allowed to follow our own paths and so we should.

 That’s not to say those of us in the wellness world aren’t well-intentioned (because most are).
 But sometimes, it can leave us feeling as if we’re not doing things ‘right’ or that we’re somehow falling short.
-Let me tell you — while feeling that way is completely valid, the truth is nobody has all the answers.
-We’re all here to learn.
-And we’re all adults here.
+Let me tell you, while feeling that way is completely valid, the truth is nobody has all the answers.
+We’re all here to learn and we’re all adults here.

 And With This in Mind…

 To keep things simple (as I do love an easy life), the first three breathing techniques cover all the key breath patterns we explored in my earlier post.
-However, I’ve also included a few honourable mentions at the end — because when it comes to breath, there’s a lot to choose from.
+However, I’ve also included a few honourable mentions at the end because when it comes to breath, there’s a lot to choose from.

 This isn’t an exhaustive list.
 While I’m not one for minimalism when it comes to writing, covering every breathing technique known to man (and woman) would be a full-time blog in itself!

 You’ll notice in the ‘how to’ sections below, I mention inhaling or exhaling for a certain number of counts.
-In the breathing world, you’ll often hear this term — but don’t worry.
+In the breathing world, you’ll often hear this term but don’t worry.
 It simply means counting to the number in your head as you breathe (for example: 1… 2… 3… 4).
 Nothing fancy required!

-So, let’s begin by looking at our top three breathing techniques — ranked not by importance, but by popularity.
+So, let’s begin by looking at our top three breathing techniques, ranked not by importance, but by popularity.
 We’re in the business of making friends with fear, and let’s be honest: there’s always a bit of a hierarchy in any friendship circle (unfortunately!).

 In fairness, although it pains me to agree with the mainstream, it deserves its popularity because it is incredibly effective and has helped me on more than one occasion.